amg1114/gyld-test/README.md

 ## ⚖️ Key Tradeoffs

+-   🏃 **Score balance over strict size balance** → The algorithm may allow
+    team size differences >1 if needed to preserve fairness in total scores.
 -   🏃 **Simplicity over optimization** → Used a greedy algorithm (next strongest → weakest team).
 Fair, but not always perfectly optimal.
 -   ➕ **Single scoring method** → Used simple sum of normalized values,